linusmimietz/linusmimietz-com-memes/memes-react-app/README.md

 # Memes React App

 This project is a React-based web application for viewing and liking memes.
-It uses MySQL for the database, a Flask backend hosted on Railway, and DigitalOcean Spaces for hosting meme images and videos.

 ## Features